Funding of higher education places

 Higher education providers may offer domestic students either a ‘Commonwealth supported place’ or a ‘fee paying place’.
 In South Australia and the Northern Territory most domestic undergraduate students will be Commonwealth supported students.
 Commonwealth supported places are not available to international students.

 Only some postgraduate courses are Commonwealth supported for domestic students.
 Most are offered on a fee-paying basis.
-You can check whether the postgraduate course you’re interested in is Commonwealth supported or fee paying in Explore, or contact the university concerned for more information.
+You can check whether the postgraduate course you’re interested in is Commonwealth supported or fee paying in course search, or contact the university concerned for more information.

 Commonwealth supported students

 Commonwealth supported places are subsidised by the Australian Government.
 This means the Government contributes part of the cost of higher education for Commonwealth supported students.
-Students contribute the remainder through their ‘student contribution’.
+Students contribute the remainder through their ‘student contribution amount’.

-Each higher education provider sets its own student contributions for each unit of study, within a range set by the Australian Government.
+Each higher education provider sets its own student contribution amounts for each unit of study, within limits set by the Australian Government.
 Student contributions may therefore vary between higher education providers and courses.
 For more up-to-date information, check the institutions’ websites.

 |Student contribution table for commencing Commonwealth supported students|